Prisoner of Paradise (2002 film): Critical reaction

 The documentary received generally positive reviews by the press.
 Metacritic gave Prisoner of Paradise a score of 70 out of 100, based on 13 critics, indicating "generally favorable reviews".
 Prisone of Paradise has an approval rating of 82% on review aggregator website Rotten Tomatoes, based on 28 reviews, and an average rating of 7.08/10.

-Variety magazine called the film "an important and smoothly mounted meditation on moral choices within the entertainment biz."
+Variety called the film "an important and smoothly mounted meditation on moral choices within the entertainment biz."

 Charlotte Observer 's reviewer Lawrence Toppman praised the film, stating that "its uniqueness lies in its juxtaposition of happy faces and unhappy realities, of fleeting expressions of art and culture undone by daily brutality."
 The press widely agreed that the documentary exploited a new and unexpected aspect of the Nazi war against the Jews.
 Owen Gleiberman of Entertainment Weekly gave the film a B, and added that the film "reveal[ed] a queasy corner of the Nazi mind that tried to imagine a concentration camp as it fantasized the inmates might have."
 According to The Hollywood Reporter, the distinction between Prisoner of Paradise and previous films of the same topic is that "it tells a morality tale of a man whose hubris partially led to his downfall and whose willingness to work for his Nazi overseers resulted in one of the most notorious propaganda films of the era."

 Along with the good reviews, Prisoner of Paradise was mildly criticized for its analysis of why Gerron agreed to direct the Nazi propaganda film of the camp.
 The New York Times commented that the film "seems to just drift to a close rather than pronounce an end.
 This can be a result of wrestling with a daunting subject and not being up to its demands."

 Nominations and awards

 The film received a nomination for Best Feature Documentary at the 75th Academy Awards.

-Director Malcolm Clarke won the Directors Guild of Canada Award; he and Stuart Sender were also nominated for the 2003 Directors Guild of America Award.
+Director Malcolm Clarke won the Directors Guild of Canada Award.

+Clarke and Stuart Sender were also nominated for the 2003 Directors Guild of America Award.